 Smallfruit beggarticks

-Pictured above: Smallfruit beggarticks (Bidens mitis) by Grace Howell.
+Pictured above: Smallfruit beggarticks (Bidens mitis) by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF.

 Smallfruit beggarticks (Bidens mitis) is an annual herbaceous wildflower.
 Its conspicuous blooms consist of eight bright yellow ray florets surrounding many yellow disk florets.
 Leaves are oppositely arranged and variable in shape, but are usually lanceolate.
 Margins may be toothed or lobed.
 Stems are thin, branched and weak, often bending under the weight of the flower.
 Fruits are achenes.
 Seeds are small and dark with many fine hairs, allowing them to stick to clothing, fur or feathers to be carried to a new area.